-But it doesn’t end there.
-From tackling a pressing social issue on a Breakout Princeton fall or spring break trip, to joining an ongoing service project with the Student Volunteer Council (SVC) and Community House, or working with a student advocacy group through the Pace Council for Civic Values (PCCV), the Pace Center’s student-led, student-driven initiatives offer a wide array of ways to get involved and make a difference.
+From tackling a pressing social issue on a Breakout Princeton fall or spring break trip, to joining an ongoing service project with the Student Volunteer Council (SVC) and Community House, or working with a student organization or the Pace Council for Civic Values (PCCV), the Pace Center’s student-led, student-driven initiatives offer many ways to get involved and make a difference.

-Over the summer, students can continue to learn and engage through an internship.
-The alumni-driven Princeton Internships in Civic Service (PICS) program, in partnership with the Pace Center, connects students to careers and Princeton alums in the nonprofit and public service sector.
-The Daniel and Florence Guggenheim Internships in Criminal Justice and the Interfaith Summer Internship Program offer additional opportunities to learn more about a variety of social issues.
-Graduating seniors can extend service with a post-graduate fellowship, while graduate students can teach with the Prison Teaching Initiative.
+Over the summer, students can continue to learn and engage through internships with programs like Princeton Internships in Civic Service (PICS) and the Daniel and Florence Guggenheim Internships in Criminal Justice.
+Graduating seniors can extend service with a post-graduate fellowship.

 Other civic-engagement programs on campus include:

 Community-Based Learning Initiative (CBLI).
-The Community-Based Learning Initiative (CBLI) connects students’ academic work with their interest in and concern for the communities around the University.
+CBLI connects students’ academic work with their interest in and concern for the communities around the University.
 Working with local nonprofits, students develop research projects, collect and analyze data, and share their results and conclusions, not just with their professors, but also with organizations and agencies that can make use of the information.